Mantas-2155X/StudioPOV/README.md

 # StudioPOV

 This plugin allows you to have first person view in Studio.

+Note: Consider using RealPOV instead, has the same functionality with more features.
+      You can get it from https://github.com/IllusionMods/KeelPlugins

 # DO NOT REUPLOAD WITHOUT PERMISSION | 未经许可请勿转载